BHI Provides $67.5M Construction Loan for Coral Gables Boutique Condo Development

 The project, dubbed Cora Merrick Park, will rise at 4241 Aurora Street in Coral Gables, approximately six miles southwest of Downtown Miami.
 The 74-unit development sits just north of the open-air Shops at Merrick Park, positioning it within walking distance of high-end retail and dining options that have helped make the surrounding neighborhood one of the most desirable residential addresses in Miami-Dade County.

-According to Commercial Observer, the joint venture announced the financing closure this week, marking one of the larger construction commitments for a boutique condo project in the Coral Gables submarket this cycle.
+According to Commercial Observer, the joint venture announced the financing closure this week.

 Key Details